jumphone/scRef/Reference/BrainDev_AllenBrain/README.md

 # Column names:

-Column name is the development stage tag.
+Column name is the development stage.
 Please see meta.txt for details.